keep-observer/keepObserver/README.md

     - See configuration information and API details [KeepObserverHtmlElementActive]()
   - KeepObserverKibanaApmReport
     - This service is required using Elasticsearch+kibana.
 Rely on kibana APM to report data
-    - See configuration information and API details 见[KeepObserverKibanaApmReport]()
+    - See configuration information and API details [KeepObserverKibanaApmReport]()
   - KeepObserverMiddlewareKibanaApmTrack
     - Middleware extension service to provide kibana timeline trace logging
-    - See configuration information and API details [KeepObserverKibanaApmReport]()
+    - See configuration information and API details [KeepObserverMiddlewareKibanaApmTrack]()

 - **Compatibility and Support :** compatibility with all the current mainstream framework running version, **vue angular react** and other frameworks. **IE 678 has not been tested yet **